matthb7/Encryption/README.md

   * [X]  Required: Your messages are automatically decrypted

 8\.
 Identify the Double Agent
-  * [ ]  Required: Decrypt as many email messages as possible
+  * [X]  Required: Decrypt as many email messages as possible
-  * [ ]  Required: Identify the double agent:
+  * [X]  Required: Identify the double agent: Natasha

 The following objectives are **optional**: